-One of the modern advances in dentistry is Invisalign®, a system of using clear trays to realign the teeth to a more pleasing appearance.
+One of the recent advances in dentistry is Invisalign®, a system of using clear trays to realign the teeth to a more pleasing appearance.
 Many patients prefer them over traditional braces since they offer a good solution for straightening the teeth, while also being nearly invisible and avoiding metal components.
 Unfortunately, some patients find them to be uncomfortable to wear.
 A few different reasons exist that can attribute to the discomfort some patients experience while wearing Invisalign®.

 Is Wearing Invisalign® Uncomfortable Because They Are New?